Leonardo da Vinci.

 Milan was now governed by Charles d' Ambrose in the name of his master Louis XII of France.
 Charles requested Leonardo's presence in the city, and by May 1506 he was once again working in Milan.

 The nobleman Gian Giacomo Trivulzio set Leonardo the task of creating a monumental tomb to be located in the church of San Nazaro.
 Da Vinci was once again working on a large-scale commission that drew comparisons to his doomed equestrian statue for Francesco Sforza some years earlier.
-This period saw a marked increase in Leonardo's botanical studies once again highlighting the diverse nature of his intelect.
+This period saw a marked increase in Leonardo's botanical studies once again highlighting the diverse nature of his intellect.

 Like the Sfofza statue the Trivulzio monument was never completed, mainly due to fears of war against the French occupancy of Milan.
 In 1512 the French were finally driven out of Milan by an alliance between the Pope, Spain and Venice led by Massimliano Sforza, the son of Ludovico.
-So Da Vinci had worked for the Sforza family during his first period in Milan, fled when the French invaded, then changed his alligance and worked for the occupying French.
+So Da Vinci had worked for the Sforza family during his first period in Milan, fled when the French invaded, then changed his allegiance and worked for the occupying French.
 This did not endear him to the returning Sforza family and Leonardo, once again, decided to leave Milan.

 Rome and France.